zmosUCSD/nyc-taxi-model-1/README.md

-# 🚖 NYC Taxi Data Exploratory Analysis
+# 🚖 NYC Taxi Data: Exploratory and Predictive Modeling

-A comprehensive data analysis framework using **Apache Spark** and **Jupyter Notebook** for exploring and analyzing NYC Yellow Taxi trip data from 2014 through 2024.
+Using **Apache Spark** and over a decade of NYC Yellow Taxi trip data from 2014 to 2024, this project features several phases, including large-scale exploratory data analysis, the development of a fare prediction model, and sentiment analysis of rider experiences.
+This comprehensive framework examines patterns in urban mobility, fare structures, and customer satisfaction by integrating structured trip records with unstructured textual feedback.
+The result is a comprehensive perspective on the operational and experiential dimensions of New York City's taxi ecosystem.

 ---